fzi-forschungszentrum-informatik/PRIVACY-AVARE/AVARE-Box-Plug-ins/apiLogPlugin/README.md

-API Log Plugin
+API Log Plug-in
 --------------------------

-The API Log plugin writes log entries for camera and microphone API calls in the apiLog.txt file.
+The API Log Plug-in writes log entries for camera and microphone API calls in the apiLog.txt file.

 Usage:
 1. push the file apiLogPlugin.apk to your phone
 2. start AVARE Box
 3. click 'Add App'
-4. install the plugin
+4. install the plug-in
 5. start the app you want to monitor (via AVARE BOX)
 6. read the apiLog.txt